epam/edp-install/docs/user-guide/add-library.md

     * Python - selecting Python allows using the Python v.3.8, FastAPI, Flask.
     * Groovy-pipeline - selecting Groovy-pipeline allows having the ability to customize a stages logic.
     * Terraform - selecting Terraform allows using the Terraform different versions via the **Terraform version manager** ([tfenv](https://github.com/tfutils/tfenv#usage)).
-        EDP supports all actions available in Terraform, thus providing the ability to modify the virtual infrastructure and launch some checks with the help of linters.
+        KubeRocketCI supports all the actions available in Terraform, thus providing the ability to modify the virtual infrastructure and launch some checks with the help of linters.
-        For details, please refer to the [Use Terraform Library in EDP](../user-guide/terraform-stages.md) page.
+        For details, please refer to the [Use Terraform Library in KubeRocketCI](../user-guide/terraform-stages.md) page.
     * Rego - this option allows using Rego code language with an Open Policy Agent (OPA) Library.
 For details, please refer to the [Use Open Policy Agent](../user-guide/opa-stages.md) page.
     * Container - this option allows using the Kaniko tool for building the container images from a Dockerfile.
     * Helm - this option allows using the [chart testing lint](https://github.com/helm/chart-testing) (Pipeline) for Helm charts or using Helm chart as a set of other Helm charts organized according to the [example](https://github.com/argoproj/argo-helm/tree/main).